-Key Extracts of Important Provisions from the Civil Liability Act 2003
+Extraction Of Important Provisions - Civil Liability Act 2003 Qld

 - You may be interested in the legislation that applies to many claims, including motor vehicle and public liability claims, for personal injury in Queensland.
 We have included excerpts from the Civil Liability Act 2003 (Qld) as follows, but if you wish to view this legislation in it's entirety, please go to legislation.qld.gov.au

 (As of 1 July 2016)

 CHAPTER 2 – CIVIL LIABILITY FOR HARM, PART 1 BREACH OF DUTY

 DIVISION 1 – GENERAL STANDARD OF CARE | 9 General principles